Transatel/cleanflux/README.md

 ## Introduction

-This project should ideally not exist and was invoked out of necessity.
+This project should ideally not exist and was created out of necessity.

 Its acts as a proxy for an [InfluxDB](https://github.com/influxdata/influxdb) backend, sanitizing the output of strangely behaving InfluxQL queries.